bitgreen/bitgreen-node/doc/impactactions.md

 ```

-## Assigning an  Auditor to a Request Approval
+## Assigning an  Auditor to an Approval Request

 Some  "request approval" may requires the assignment of a human auditor to review and approve or refuse the impact action submitted from an  user.
 The function can be submitted  ONLY from a "Proxy Account", (see "createProxy()" above).